2015–2016 wave of violence in the Israeli–Palestinian conflict

 An increase of violence occurred in the Israeli–Palestinian conflict starting in the autumn of 2015 and lasting into the first half of 2016.
-It was called the "Intifada of the Individuals" by Israeli sources, the "Knife Intifada", "Stabbing Intifada" or "Jerusalem Intifada" by international sources because of the many stabbings in Jerusalem, or "Habba" by Palestinian sources.
+It was called the "Intifada of the Individuals" by Israeli sources, the Knife Intifada, Stabbing Intifada or Jerusalem Intifada by international sources because of the many stabbings in Jerusalem, or Habba by Palestinian sources.
+38 Israelis and 235 Palestinians were killed in the violence.
+558 Israelis and thousands of Palestinians were injured.

 In the latter half of 2015, there were on average three Palestinian attacks per day.
 It decreased to one per day in 2016 but continued at that level for months.
 Between October 2015 and March 2016 there were 211 stabbings or attempted stabbings of Israelis by Palestinians, 83 shootings and 42 car-ramming attacks killing 30 Israelis and two Americans.
 Over 200 Palestinians were killed by Israeli security forces, 130 of them while allegedly carrying out attacks on Israelis.

 The Palestinian violence during this period was characterized by its uncoordinated nature; most attacks were opportunistic "lone wolf" assaults on Israelis, carried out by individuals acting alone and not attributable to any political faction.
 That Israeli security forces frequently killed attackers was condemned by human rights organizations and others who claimed that it often amounted to summary executions.
 Others insisted that Israel had the right to defend itself.

 Several events have been attributed as the starting point of the renewed hostilities.
 On 9 September, Israel outlawed Palestinian groups engaged in aggressive protests against Jewish groups visiting the Temple Mount.
 On 13 September, Palestinian youths clashed with Israeli police at al-Aqsa.
 Daily clashes, encouraged by Palestinian President Mahmoud Abbas, continued for several days.
 On 22 September, Hadeel al-Hishlamoun was shot and killed by Israeli soldiers, allegedly while trying to stab them.
-Tensions escalated further on 1 October 2015 when an Israeli couple were killed by Palestinian militants, followed by the 3 October Lions' Gate stabbings.
+Tensions escalated further on 1 October 2015 when an Israeli couple were killed by Palestinian militants, followed by the 3 October Lions' Gate stabbings and the 7 October stabbing of Daniel Rosenfeld by Shorouq Dwayyat.

 Different explanations have been given for the Palestinian unrest.
 These include Israel appearing to seek to change the "status quo" surrounding the Temple Mount, social-media campaigns that may have motivated the attackers, frustration over the failure of peace talks and the suppression of human rights, and incitement.